top of page

 provence-aurel.1597884.jpg

-In addition to the famous Rock, Cotignac is home to superb waterfalls nestled in lush greenery, perfect for a refreshing stroll.
+In addition to the famous Rocher, Cotignac is home to superb waterfalls nestled in a verdant setting, perfect for a refreshing stroll.

 Just 15 minutes away, this spectacular 42-meter-high waterfall offers an enchanting setting with its turquoise waters accessible by a short hike.

-About 45 minutes from Cotignac, this magnificent natural site is ideal for outdoor sports enthusiasts: hiking, swimming, kayaking and even paragliding above the cliffs!
+Located about 45 minutes from Cotignac, this magnificent natural site is ideal for outdoor sports enthusiasts: hiking, swimming, kayaking and even paragliding over the cliffs!

 Discover magnificent routes through vineyards, oak forests and Provençal hills.